dondominio/whmcs-suggests-addon/README.md

 ## Domain Suggestions Addon for WHMCS

 *To use this Addon you need a MrDomain API account.
-Read the [https://dev.mrdomain.com](online documentation) for more information.*
+Read the [online documentation](https://dev.mrdomain.com) for more information.*

 This addon adds suggestions for domain registration provided by the MrDomain API on your WHMCS.